Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 ## New in Version 1.1:
 - Added background music.
 Credits: https://www.youtube.com/watch?v=VVgVFSdkqFA
-- Changed the settings menu highlight color from blue to yellow.
+- Changed the setting highlight color from blue to magenta.

 ## WARNING/DISCLAIMER:
 This is a personal project made for my own (and your) entertainment.
 This game is not copyrighted or